 If you’re looking to build a passive source of online income, Amazon affiliate marketing can be a great way to monetize the readers coming to your blog—by tastefully weaving in links to helpful products that can be purchased on Amazon after clicking through from your website.

 Then, in return for referring that product sale to Amazon, you’ll collect a commission ranging anywhere from 1% to 10% of the sale price for the items your readers purchase during the session they start after coming from your website.

 My best example of a blog post that generates a consistent stream of income from Amazon affiliate marketing is my roundup of the best business books for entrepreneurs, where you can click through and quickly pick up whichever books you want.

-But… I’m an amateur at Amazon affiliate marketing, compared to some…
+But… I’m an amateur at Amazon affiliate marketing (though I do know the best blog affiliate programs), compared to some…

 Andy Feliciotti of Awesome Stuff to Buy is a man of many talents.
 He’s a Washington, D.C. based web designer and WordPress developer by trade that’s worked on using everything from eCommerce website builders to creating the online presence for restaurant chains.
 He runs a five-figure website on the side, Awesome Stuff to Buy, which he’s talking about today.

 Here’s Andy (oh and yes, he’s also an incredible photographer and regularly shares his work on Instagram)…

 From here on out, I’m going to turn this over to Andy so he can share his story and break down everything he’s done to grow his main affiliate site (Awesome Stuff to Buy) well into the thousands of dollars in monthly side income.